Altuve homers twice in milestone game as Astros down Indians

 TRAINER’S ROOM

-Indians: Manager Terry Francona said the next step in the rehabilitation process for reigning AL Cy Young winner Shane Bieber will be to throw from 75 or 90 feet.
+Indians: Francona said the next step in the rehabilitation process for reigning AL Cy Young winner Shane Bieber will be to throw from 75 or 90 feet.
 Bieber threw from 60 feet on Monday in his first time throwing since he was shut down in June with shoulder soreness. … 1B Bobby Bradley left the game in the bottom of the seventh inning with lower back spasms.

 Astros: 3B Alex Bregman (strained left quadriceps) did some work on the field on Tuesday and could begin a rehabilitation assignment in about a week. … RHP Pedro Báez, who has not played all season because of injuries and illness, threw a bullpen session at Minute Maid Park on Tuesday and will continue his rehabilitation assignment at Triple-A Sugar Land this week.